Description

 >>> print(refs)

-Create a list of grism objects for a specified spectral order with a limited minimum magnitude, and a specified half height of the extraction box in cross-dispersion direction.
-The wfss_extract_half_height parameter applies only to point sources.
+Create a list of grism objects for a specified spectral order with a limited minimum magnitude and a specified half-height of the extraction box in the cross-dispersion direction via the wfss_extract_half_height parameter.
+Note that the half-height parameter only applies to point sources.

 >>> from jwst.assign_wcs.util import create_grism_bbox